cbeck88/Wesnoth_MCLP_AI/README.md

 By removing a unit and a slot and recomputing the OPT, you can estimate the opportunity cost of an attack.
 (might be a good idea to make a gold-adjusted version of this as well)

 **lp_2_ai**: This solves an LP for question (1) above.
-For each enemy unit, list all possible ways its units can attack and from which slot, then find attack solution which maximizes ctk.
+For each enemy unit, list all possible ways it can be attacked and from which slot, then find attack solution which maximizes ctk.
 We approximate ctk with a fractional LP.
 The ai solves this for every enemy unit, picks the best one and displays the optimal solution by moving these units to attack.